markpulver/mega-man-2-puzzle-attack/README.md

 # mega-man-2-puzzle-attack
 Mega Man 2: Puzzle Attack is a mashup with Tetris where you defeat bosses by completing lines — dealing bonus damage with their weapon weaknesses!
 How quickly can you finish the game?
+Created with Python and Pygame.